kencrocken/getting-and-cleaning-course-project/README.md

 * Create a code book, called CodeBook.md, that describes the variables, the data, and any transformations or work that you performed to clean up the data.
 * Create a README.md in the repo with describing the scripts and how they are connected.

-The data represents a set of observations regarding human activity recognition by use of smartphones.
+The data set was provided by the professor and represents a set of observations regarding human activity recognition by use of smartphones.
+Collected by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita at the University of Genoa

+>Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

 For more information on the data please see the Code Book.

 To accomplish the project requirements we were create one R script called run_analysis.R that: